0leksandr/combinator/README.md

 };
 ```

-Functions as forward-iterator and random-access-iterator, so that allows to generate arbitrary big sequenses, requiring minimum amount of memory.
+Works as forward-iterator and random-access-iterator, thus allows to generate arbitrary big sequenses, requiring minimum amount of memory.

 Accepts collections of any objects (integers are shows as example).

-Returns sets of `std::array` or `std::vector` (required type should be declared as template argument).
+Returns sets of `std::array` or `std::vector` (required type should be declared as template argument, or will be deducted from input argument).